Joseph Green (sportsman): Career and personal life

 Joseph married Ellen Penn, the daughter of the famous marine engineer, John Penn of Blackheath on 1 August 1877.
-This was in the same year that his captain in the first international rugby match, Frederick Stokes, married Ellen's sister Isabella.
-Thus, he and Frederick were brothers-in-law.
-Joseph and Ellen had three children, Ellen May (born 1879), Daisy Maud (born 1882, who married Paul Young in 1908 and had one child Ruby Ellen Young (born 1918)) and Doris(born 1887, who married Edward Longueville in 1909).

 Joseph died on 28 August 1923.
-Joseph's elder brother was Sir Frederick Green and it is presumed that both brothers were involved in F. Green & Co., the passenger and cargo-managing arm of the Green family enterprise.
-F. Green & Co. was later subsumed in the Orient Steam Navigation Co.
+Joseph's elder brother was Sir Frederick Green, with both brothers involved in F. Green & Co., the passenger and cargo-managing arm of the Green family enterprise.
+F. Green & Co. was later subsumed in the Orient Steam Navigation Co, and later the Peninsular and Oriental Steam Navigation Company.